bluewitch/dwulf-manifesto/manifesto/Obsidian Vault/DAO/DAO.md

 ---

-# The Organization of the DA
+# The Organization of the DAO

 Any DAO (Decentralized Autonomous Organization) is a type of organization that is run by a set of rules encoded as computer programs, in Substrate this is known as pallets and/or smart contracts, on a blockchain.
 Here are some of the components of a Organization of the DA: